Walkthrough

 Instructions tell Claude how to behave every time

-- Add important information about the project: what it is for, what files matter, what Claude should avoid changing, how you want answers formatted, and any privacy boundaries.
+Add important information about the project: what it is for, what files matter, what Claude should avoid changing, and any privacy boundaries.
+Claude now has the local folder plus the rules it should use while working there.

-- Keep instructions specific to the project.
+Tip: Keep instructions specific to the project.
 General preferences belong in your broader Claude instructions.

 - 12